 A bottom hug.

 Furthermore, and unlike traditional sanitary towels, there is no sense that the absorbent pad is shifting at all; one of my biggest bugbears when it comes pads.
 Boasting a ‘very big gusset’ (never a more alluring phrase said), I felt well-protected at both front and back, without having to worry about potential leakages.

-I also noticed that as the pad is built into the pants, I was protected from the often skin-irritating effects of a sanitary towel.
-As someone who finds these traditional pads quite uncomfortable, the Period Pants soft, seamless texture came as a welcome relief.
+I also noticed that as the pad is built into the pants, I was protected from the often skin-irritating effects of the sanitary towel.
+As someone who finds these traditional pads very uncomfortable, the Wuka Period Pants’ soft, seamless texture came as a welcome relief.

 The million-dollar question: despite being comfortable, stylish, cost-effective and sustainable, do Wuka Period Pants really work?